 I should give a brief account of Daphne De Maurier's story, The Birds, upon which Hitchcock's film is based, and compare with events in Hitchcock's film.
 I'll try to keep it concise and spare.

-In De Maurier's story there is no Mitch, no Cathy as sister with her birthday and Mitch's mission to purchase love birds for her, no Lydia as Mitch's mother, no Melanie who becomes curious about Mitch after meeting him at the pet store and drives to Bodega Bay with a gift of love birds.
-Instead, in De Maurier's story, there is a family of four, the parents and two young girls, who live in relative isolation near the shore.
+In De Maurier's story there is no charismatic, bachelor Mitch, no Cathy as sister, no Mitch's mission to purchase birthday love birds for her as there is no Cathy, no Melanie who becomes curious about Mitch after meeting him at the pet store and drives to Bodega Bay with a gift of love birds, no Lydia as Mitch's mother who is struggling after the death of her husband.
+Instead, in De Maurier's story, there is a family of four, two young girls and their parents, who live in relative isolation near the shore.
 They wake one night to birds having entered their home and seeming to attack them.
-In the morning they learn from the news that this is a widespread event, speculated as being perhaps caused by hunger amongst birds driven south from the Arctic Circle.
-The news advises people to board up their houses and states they will have an announcement on the situation the following day.
+In the morning they learn from the news that this is a widespread event, speculated as perhaps caused by hunger amongst birds driven south from the Arctic Circle.
+The news advises people to board up their houses and promises an announcement on the situation the following day.
 Having already experienced an attack, the father takes the warning seriously and takes appropriate measures, boarding up the windows and doors of the house.
 Others he speaks with do not take the advised measures, responding with skepticism and even derision.
 That night, a bewildering, concerted attack against their home occurs.
 The birds, they realize, are active when the tide comes in and desist when the tide moves out.
 The next day, when the tide is out, the parents take their children and go to a neighboring farm to ask for supplies to help get them through the seige.
 The father, concerned as he sees the farmer had not taken precautions, approaches the farmhouse alone.
 The occupants are dead.
-Also, there is no smoke rising from the chimneys of the town, suggesting its citizens didn't take the warnings seriously either.
+There is no smoke rising from the chimneys of the town, which suggests its citizens didn't take the warnings seriously either and have been killed.
 The radio is silent; not only are there no further updates, there is no programming.
 The phones are dead.
-The family returns home with provisions that they hope will be enough to get them through the calamity, and they further fortify their home.
+The family returns home with provisions they hope will be enough to get them through the calamity and further fortify their home.
 The story ends with the family listening to the birds during the next attack, and as they listen they wonder what their country will do to protect them, wonder if Europe is similarly besieged, wonder if American allies will help as in WW II.
 The father determines how to better protect their doors and windows with not just boards but barbed wire.

 De Maurier gives no reason for what has happened and we are left to sort out for ourselves if this is a commentary on environmental concerns or not.
 Having referred back to the horrors of WWII, the story carries within it a Cold War sensibility of preparation for the next apocalyptic event, such as was had with fears of nuclear war during the mid twentieth century that spurred many families to build bomb shelters and stockpile food.
 The attack of the birds occurs on the first really cold day, the ground suddenly frozen, and is thus also tied to the advent of winter.
 The children of the family expect snow, but the father tells them it will not snow, that it will be a "black winter" rather than a "white one".